adarraji/react-shop/README.md

 You can see the website [here](https://react-shop3.netlify.app/)

-This one part of the full solution.

-The backend API is build with Node.js, Express.js and MongoDB You can see it here [here](https://github.com/adarraji/node-shop-api)

-Also you can find the React Admin Dashboard [here](https://github.com/adarraji/react-shop-admin)
+This is one of three parts of full stack eCommerce app.
+You can find the Node.js/MongoDB REST API backend [here](https://github.com/adarraji/node-shop-api) and the React Shop Admin Dashboard [here](https://github.com/adarraji/react-shop-admin)

 ## Built With